Frequently Asked Questions Regarding Admissions and Financial Aid

 In general, we do not admit students without offering financial support as well.
 The only exceptions are students who have already arranged for third-party funding, such as government fellowships.

 In some cases research assistantships are offered to incoming students, and they are generally on the same terms (except that they involve working in a research group, rather than teaching undergraduates).
-Teaching assistantships are nominally 20 hour per week.
+Teaching and research assistantships are nominally 20 hour per week.

 - Are any fellowships offered by CSU or by your department?